gogins/csound-extended/silencio/README.md

 ## Installation

+To use the Csound instrument definition library that is found in `silencio/patches`, include this directory in Csound's `INCDIR` environment variable.

-Please see the main README.md for csound-extended.
+Otherwise, see the main README.md for csound-extended.

 ## Building